19hours/sg-statutes/Acts/Women’s Charter.md

 ### Procedure

-79\.—(1) All applications to a District Court or a Magistrate’s Court under this Part and Part VII shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard by the District Court or the Magistrate’s Court under the provisions of the Criminal Procedure Code (Cap.
+79\.—(1) Except as otherwise provided in the rules made under subsection (1A), all applications to a District Court or a Magistrate’s Court under this Part and Part VII shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard by the District Court or the Magistrate’s Court under the provisions of the Criminal Procedure Code (Cap.
 68) and an application under this Part and Part VII shall be deemed to be a complaint for the purposes of that Code.

+[2/2011 wef 01/06/2011]

 [30/96]

+(1A) The committee constituted under section 139 may make rules fixing and regulating the practice and procedure of any part of the proceedings under this Part as it deems fit.

+[2/2011 wef 01/06/2011]

 (2) The Rules of Court for the time being in force made under the provisions of the Supreme Court of Judicature Act (Cap.
 322) and applicable to appeals from District Courts brought under section 21 of that Act shall apply to all appeals brought under section 77.